MedDiff-FM: A Diffusion-based Foundation Model for Versatile Medical Image Applications: Methodology

-\subsubsection{Anomaly Detection.}
+\subsubsection{Anomaly Detection}

 Anomaly detection aims at identifying irregularities or abnormalities in medical images, aiding in disease detection and diagnosis.
 A large quantity of data is utilized during the pre-training of MedDiff-FM.
-We consider that the majority of the data contain healthy organs or tissues, while a small proportion exhibit abnormalities.
+We consider that the majority of the data contain healthy organs or tissues, and although a small fraction exhibit abnormalities in certain anatomical regions, these regions are normal in most cases.
 Consequently, MedDiff-FM learns to synthesize normal organs or tissues.
 Furthermore, when using diffusion models for anomaly detection, it is more important to add noise that corrupts the abnormal regions themselves during inference.
 To perform anomaly detection on specific anatomical regions, we utilize anatomical structure masks to focus on the regions of interest while masking out the others.
 Therefore, given the masked abnormal image $\mathbf{\tilde{x}}_0$, we add noise at a fixed time step $t$ to obtain the corresponding noisy abnormal image $\mathbf{\tilde{x}}_t$.
 We then directly predict the original image, yielding a reconstructed healthy image $\mathbf{\tilde{x}}'_0$.
 The anomaly map is calculated as $\mathbf{Ano_{map}}=\mathbf{\tilde{x}}_0-\mathbf{\tilde{x}}'_0$.
 Finally, we use a threshold to binarize the anomaly map and obtain a binary anomaly mask $\mathbf{Ano_{mask}}$.